hds/rfr/docs/src/file-format/chunked.md

 | earliest\_timestamp | [ChunkTimestamp]  |
 | latest\_timestamp   | [ChunkTimestamp]  |

-The earliest timestamp and latest timestamp are the minimum and maximum times of the recorded events in this sequence chunk respectively.
+The earliest timestamp and latest timestamp are the minimum and maximum times of the records in this sequence chunk respectively.

 ### SeqId

-The sequence identifier is an internal identifier for an in-order sequence of events created by instrumentation.
+The sequence identifier is an internal identifier for an in-order sequence of records created by instrumentation.
 Usually, a sequence identifier maps directly to a thread where instrumentation is collected.
 It is stored as a [`newtype_struct`] of a single [`varint(u64)`].